Hydrocortisone muco-adhesive tablets for mouth ulcers

 Hydrocortisone muco-adhesive tablets are a corticosteroid medicine for painful mouth ulcers.

-Place a tablet next to the ulcer; it will stick and dissolve slowly.
+Place one tablet on the ulcer; it will stick and dissolve slowly.

-Use one tablet four times a day, unless advised otherwise.
+Use one tablet four times a day, unless told otherwise, until the ulcer heals.

-Do not use if you are pregnant, breastfeeding, or have a mouth infection, before speaking to a doctor.
+Speak to a doctor before use if you are pregnant, breastfeeding, or have a mouth infection.

 In this article: